The Growing Problem of Loneliness in Disabled People

 changes in your daily habits that will lead to a healthier lifestyle.
 For example, think about taking

-when you’re at the office; walk or bike to your neighborhood
+the stairs instead of the elevator when you’re at the office; walk or bike to your neighborhood

 stores instead of using your car; take your dog on a brisk walk around the block or to a nearby